aKeles001/Webscrapper/README.md

 ## Overview

 Webscrapper is simple web scrapeer that fetch the given URL's HTML page and take a screenshot of the page.
-Fethed data is saved to Output directory but output directory can be changed with proper commandline variable.
+Fethed data is saved to Output directory but output directory can be changed with proper commandline arguments.

 ## Features